 What is your deck building process?

 After you reach out to us for a consultation, we will meet to discuss your project.
 Once we have an idea of what you want to build, we will give you a quote.
 If you are happy with it, we’ll sign the contract and get started on the design and plans.
 After you approve the plans, we’ll submit them to the county to get a permit.
 Then, when the permit is issued, we can start pouring footings and building the framing of your deck.
 From there, we install the decking itself, then railings, steps, lights, and any other extra features.
-After everything is finished and you are happy with the end result, we will clean up your yard, patch up landscaping and leave you with a deck you can start using right away.
+After everything is finished and you are happy with the end result, we will clean up your yard, patch up the landscaping, and leave you with a deck you can start using right away.

 I have a small yard, can I still build a deck?